Three Different Versions

 I am currently looking to mentor two yoga teachers on adaptive yoga and traditional hatha yoga.
 With over 13 years of experience and thousands of hours teaching to typical and disabled students, I would love to share my knowledge and guidance with you.
 This is an opportunity for yoga teachers to develop their skills and deepen their knowledge of yoga through personal study under the guidance of an experienced mentor.

-My mentoring program would include:
+My mentoring program includes:

 •reading and studying